aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/securing-and-signing/_index.md

 ---
-title: Securing and signing PDF documents in C++
+title: Securing and signing PDF documents
 linktitle: Securing and signing in PDF
 type: docs
 weight: 150